The Rainbow Care GroupThe Rainbow Care GroupThe Rainbow Care Group

-This is having a significant impact on the people who care for them and the economy, with there being around 540,000 carers of people with dementia in England.
-It is estimated that one in three people will care for a person with dementia in their lifetime.
+The impact of being a full time carer in the community is significant, most of whom are unpaid and with some having to give up work to adopt this role.
+There are approximately 540,000 carers of people living with dementia in England.
+It is estimated that one in three people will care for a person living with dementia in their lifetime.

 One of the priorities identified in the Prime Minister’s Challenge on Dementia 2020, is for “people with dementia being able to live in their own home independently for longer”.

-Organising extra support and care can be extremely beneficial for those living with dementia and their carers, and can enable people to stay together at home for as long as possible.
+Organising extra support and care can be extremely beneficial for those living with dementia and their carers, and can enable people to stay together, at home for longer.

 What is dementia?